2bndy5/CirquePinnacle/README.rst

   Pinnacle (1CA027), thus this is a rather experimental mode.
 * Hardware input buttons' states included in data reports.
 There are 3 button input lines on the Cirque circle trackpads -- see `Pinout`_ section.
-* Configure measurements for finger or stylus (or automatically detirmine either) touch events.
+* Configure measurements for finger or stylus (or automatically determine either) touch events.
 The Cirque circle trackpads are natively capable of measuring only 1 touch point per event.
 * Download/upload the underlying compensation matrix for ADC measurements.